devareus/Eclectic-Token-Sniper/README.md

 You can quit the sniper by pressing Ctrl+C. The status of the sniper is saved each time a token is bought, sold or the trailing stops are changed, so if you launch it again from the same folder, it will carry on monitoring them.

+If you want to run the sniper on different chains, exchanges or LiquidityPairAddress, it's recommended to run each from a different folder.

 ## appsettings.json

 NOTE: The JSON standard doesn't allow comments, but the library I use does, so I used them to add clarity to the appsettings template.
 Feel free to remove them if they bother you.